Individual Shrinkage for Random Effects: Monte Carlo Simulations

-Figures \ref{fig:tyr1} - \ref{fig:tyr4} report the difference $\Delta SFE$ between the squared forecast errors of forecasts made at time $T=2$ for IW-MR and those for JS, for the different designs.
+We compare IW-MR as described in Section~\ref{sec: MRFeasWeights} (with $\widehat{Y}^{Pool}_T=0$) to JS (with estimated weights, as reported after equation~(\ref{jsrule})).
+Figure~\ref{fig:tyranny} reports $\Delta SFE$, the difference between the squared forecast errors of forecasts made at $T=2$ for IW-MR versus JS, for the different designs.
 The horizontal axis reports the value of $A$.
-The figures illustrate the tyranny of the majority phenomenon: JS tends to make larger errors than IW-MR (the dots fall below zero) when the random effects fall in the tails and also near the center of the distribution.
-This pattern is not yet visible in Figure \ref{fig:tyr1} for the normal design with low variance, where the cloud appears symmetric relative to the horizontal axis, but it is clear in the remaining figures.
-For example, in Figure \ref{fig:tyr2} (the normal design with larger variance) the cloud is heart-shaped, showing the superior performance of IW-MR near the mean of the distribution.
-Figure \ref{fig:tyr3} (the Laplace design) also shows the heart shape but also the superior performance of IW in the tails.
-The improvement in the tails is starkly evident in Figure \ref{fig:tyr4} (the Double Pareto design), where the cloud has an inverted U-shape.
-These results illustrate that what matters for the tyranny of the majority is not only the tail heaviness of the distribution of random effects, but its relationship to the variance: the design in Figure \ref{fig:tyr2} shows that the phenomenon is present even when the distribution has thin tails, but has a large variance.
-This is intuitive, as both a high variance and heavy tails make it worthwhile to link the shrinkage to where the individual falls in the distribution of random effects (IW) instead of shrinking every individual by the same amount (JS).
+Negative values therefore favor IW-MR. The figure illustrates the ``tyranny of the majority": JS tends to make larger errors than IW-MR for RE in the tails and also near the center of the distribution.
+This pattern is not yet visible in panel (a) for the normal design with low variance, where the cloud appears approximately symmetric relative to the x-axis, but it is clear in the remaining panels.
+For example, in panel (b) (the normal design with larger variance) the cloud is heart-shaped, showing the superior performance of IW-MR near the center of the distribution.
+Panel (c) (the Laplace design) also shows the heart shape but additionally shows clear tail gains of IW-MR. The improvement in the tails is starkly evident in panel (d) (the Double Pareto design), where the cloud has an inverted U-shape.
+These results illustrate that what matters for the ``tyranny of the majority" is not only the tail heaviness of the RE distribution, but its relationship to the variance: panel (b) shows that the phenomenon is present even when the distribution has thin tails but large variance.
+This is intuitive, as both high variance and heavy tails make it worthwhile to link the shrinkage to the RE (IW) instead of shrinking every individual by the same amount (JS).